ElPsyKurisu/piec/src/piec/drivers/outline/outline.md

 As a final check ensure that any write/query/read commands past to the instrument come from the given manual (if a manual is given)

 might be good to also make a seperate testing file that tests that the commands work as expected.
-Thus if we make a command that creates an arb waveform we can cehck if it exists by quering the insttrument for the arb valuies defined
+Thus if we make a command that creates an arb waveform we can cehck if it exists by quering the instrument for the arb valuies defined

 AI Prompt V2: